5 SANE Diet Review(s) + Making the SANE Diet Work for You

 - Go to bed at night and arise at the same time each morning, even on the weekends.
 Being consistent keeps your sleep schedule on track.

-- Make sure your bedroom is dark, cool, and quite.
+- Make sure your bedroom is dark, cool, and quiet.
 Studies show this type of environment is more conducive to a good night’s sleep.

 - Exercise regularly during the day, as this can promote better sleep.
 (Exercise need not be a formal exercise program.
 Rather, leisurely walking, bike riding, playing catch, etc. qualifies as exercise.)
 Be careful not to exercise right before bedtime, however, as the stimulation can keep you from falling asleep.